Skip to content

 What else could I do?

 I asked advice on the AERC Facebook page, had my mom ask her vet clinic, asked friends… There seemed to be no established procedure and no guaranteed cure.
-Lady is insured, and they would have covered surgery, but I really did not want to do this (even though my vet did mention the option).
+Lady was insured, and they would have covered surgery, but I really did not want to do this (even though my vet did mention the option).
 The general consensus was that the best bet would be acupuncture–which of course the insurance did not cover.

 One month after the original trauma, I finally got an acupuncturist, Dr. Julia White, out.
 We did an initial video (below).
 Lady required sedation, and was still twitchy with flies, but Dr. White did electro-acupuncture and then left the needles in for another 20 minutes.